opencontainers/distribution-spec/spec.md

 ```

 The `<location>` is a pullable manifest URL.
+The Docker-Content-Digest header returns the canonical digest of the uploaded blob, and MUST be equal to the client provided digest.
+Clients MAY ignore the value but if it is used, the client SHOULD verify the value against the uploaded blob data.

 An attempt to pull a nonexistent repository MUST return response code `404 Not Found`.